Skip to content

 June 17, 1909, Chief of Detectives Frank B. Stiggers, Kentucky Railroad Police, died from gunshot in Louisville, while speaking with a man who had threatened another railroad detective the previous day.

-Localtonians wish a Happy Birthday to Blue Lick native and Hall of Famer, Clyde Julian “Red” Foley, born in 1910.
+Localtonians wish a Happy Birthday to Blue Lick (Lincoln County) native and Hall of Famer, Clyde Julian “Red” Foley, born in 1910.

 Localtonians wish a Happy Birthday to Annville native David Akeman aka Stringbean, born in 1915 in Jackson County.